chimay/wheel/README.md

 ## Prerequisites

-Some functions assume a Unix-like OS, as linux or bsd.
+Some functions assume a Unix-like OS, like Linux or BSD.

 # Installation
 ## Using minpac